- Your Government

-- Always place rear-facing safety seats in the reclined position at a 30 to 45 degree angle.
-Keep the harness snag, and at or below the shoulders.
+- Always place rear-facing safety seats in the reclined position at a 30 to 45-degree angle.
+Keep the harness snug, and at or below the shoulders.

 Forward-Facing Seat, With a Harness

-- For children who have outgrown a rear-facing seat, use a forward facing harnesses seat until they outgrow the weight limit (typically 40-60 pounds, depending on seat).
+- For children who have outgrown a rear-facing seat, use a forward-facing harness seat until they outgrow the weight or height limit allowed by your car seat’s manufacturer.

-- Move the harness straps to the proper reinforced slots.
+- Move the harness straps to the properly reinforced slots.

 - Keep the harness snug and at or above the shoulders.
-Check the manufacturer's instruction for exact positioning.
+Check the manufacturer's instructions for exact positioning.

 - Booster seats are required by law in Minnesota.

-- Children must use a booster seat until age of 8, or 4 feet 9 inches tall, which ever comes first.
-It is recommended to keep a child in a booster based on their height rather than age.
+- Children must use a booster seat until the age of 8, or 4 feet 9 inches tall, whichever comes first.
+It is recommended to keep a child in a booster seat based on their height rather than age.

-- Booster seats must be used with a lap and shoulder belt
+- A booster seat must be used with a lap and shoulder belt.

 When can my child ride in the front seat?